As an Amazon affiliate, I earn from qualifying purchases.

-Also, if you enjoyed this article, would you mind sharing it using any of the social media buttons on this page?
+Also, if you enjoyed this article, would you mind sharing it using any social media buttons on this page?
 Thanks!

 You Might Also Like

-If you enjoyed reading this, you might also like some of our other articles.
-We’ll list a few of them here.
+You might also like some of my other articles if you enjoyed reading this.
+I’ll list a few of them here.